The gallbladder is the part of your digestive system that stores bile, which is produced in the liver.

 - Include lean meats, fish, poultry, eggs, beans, and nuts.

-- Be low in added sugars, salt, saturated fats, trans fats, and cholesterol.
-That includes processed snack foods and fast foods that are high in empty calories.
+- Choose foods that are low in added sugars, salt, saturated fats, trans fats, and cholesterol.
+Avoid processed snack foods and fast foods that are high in empty calories.

 It’s also important to watch your portions and not take in more calories than you can burn.